 - 1. The development of a curriculum that is designed to give all pupils the knowledge, skills and cultural capital they need to succeed in life, fulfilling the content of our curriculum statement and vision. - 2.
-2. A redefined SRE and PSHE curriculum which matches statutory requirements. (linked to priority 3.1)
+A redefined SRE and PSHE curriculum which matches statutory requirements. (linked to priority 3.1)

-Key priority 1.2 - To raise standards of achievement and attainment in reading across all key stages.
+Key priority 1.2 Secure standards of attainment and achievement in reading, relative to pupils' starting positions across all key stages.

-- 1. All children will engage with reading, as a result of modelling from class teachers and staff, and will demonstrate more positive attitudes towards the subject. - 2.
-To increase the level of independent and home reading across all key stages.
-Accurate assessment to demonstrate achievement and attainment. - 3.
-A well planned series of class texts which will broaden and deepen pupil's experiences and awareness of literature. - 4.
-Well planned and accurately delivered phonic teaching in EYFS, KS1 and KS2. - 5.
+All children will engage with reading, as a result of modelling from class teachers and staff, and will demonstrate more positive attitudes towards the subject.

+- 1. To increase the level of independent and home reading across all key stages.
+Accurate assessment to demonstrate achievement and attainment. - 2.
+A well planned series of class texts which will broaden and deepen pupil's experiences and awareness of literature. - 3.
+Well planned and accurately delivered phonic teaching in EYFS, KS1 and KS2. - 4.
 To raise levels of achievement and attainment at the end of all key stages.

-Key priority 1.3 - To increase attainment levels at the end of KS2, with particular reference to the percentage of children working at greater depth in reading and writing.
+1.3 Secure attainment levels at the end of KS2, with particular reference to the percentage of children working at greater depth in reading and writing.

 - 1. A greater percentage of pupils working at greater depth in reading at KS2 than was the case at KS1 across all groups - 2.
 A greater percentage of pupils working at greater depth in writing at KS2 than was the case at KS1 across all groups - 3.
-Upskilled staff who are able to identify, challenge and support more able pupils in all areas of learning

-Key priority 1.4 - To develop remote teaching and blended learning opportunities.
+Upskilled staff who are able to identify, challenge and support more able pupils in all areas of learning - 1.4 Complete NACE award application process and gain accreditation. - 1.5 Increase teaching and learning focused CPD to further enhance the quality of teaching and learning.